Excel Add-in

-Calculate U.S. surplus lines taxes directly in Microsoft Excel with custom functions.
-Use formulas like =SLTAX.CALCULATE("Texas", 10000) just like native Excel functions!
+Calculate U.S. surplus lines taxes directly in Microsoft Excel with a single custom function.
+Use =SLTAX.SLAPI("Tax", "", "Texas", 10000) just like native Excel functions!

 πŸš€ Office 365 & Excel for Web